Swabian Pancake Soup

 In other words, this recipe is among the top 5 in terms of (low) climate impact! 🥳🥳

-When it comes to individual ingredients, the milk and egg in the pancakes are of course the most noticeable: Together they account for around a third of the dish’s greenhouse gas footprint, despite only making up around 10% of the weight of the ingredients.
+When it comes to individual ingredients, the milk and egg in the pancakes are of course the most noticeable: Together they account for almost a third of the dish's carbon footprint, despite only making up around 10% of the weight of the ingredients.
 The vegetable stock is the main ingredient, accounting for more than 60% of the weight, but only about 30% of the estimated emissions.